-This course is a continuation of Radiography 211/212, and focuses on the clinical aspects of body systems.
-Emphasis is placed on invasive and therapeutic procedures performed in Radiography.
-Topics include procedure protocols, patient preparation, contrast media, indications and contraindications, communication skills, empathy, consent/refusal, positioning, and equipment.
+This course is a continuation of Radiographic Technique II, QEH 212, and focuses on the clinical aspects of body systems.
+Emphasis is placed on invasive, therapeutic, and specialized contrast procedures performed in an imaging department.
+The course also familiarizes students with procedure protocols, and contrast media preparation with indications and contraindications.

-LECTURES/LABORATORIES: 3 hours HOURS OF CREDIT: 2
+LECTURES/LABORATORIES: 3 hours Three hours of credit